 The Freight Rail Investment Bank program is a loan program available to the public sector.
 This program is intended for either smaller projects or as a small part of a larger project, where state funds would enable the project to be completed.

-- The governor and state legislature allocated $5 million for the Freight Rail Investment Bank program during the 2015-2017 biennium, of which $876,000 remains available to be awarded.
+- The governor and state legislature allocated $5 million for the Freight Rail Investment Bank program during the 2017-2019 biennium.

 - This loan program is open to organizations in the public sector only, as loans to the private sector are outside the constitution of the state.